The following is a list of built-in types with links to further information:

 Not all expressions are able to be evaluated at compile time.
 If the type of the expression is an object, pointer, or function pointer, the compiler does not attempt to evaluate the expression.

 If the expression has a valid result type, the compiler does attempt to evaluate it, but still may not be able to do so.
 If the result of the expression contains an object, pointer, or function pointer (such as a struct field), the expression fails to fully evaluate.
 If the expression throws an uncaught exception, the expression fails to fully evaluate.
+In both of these cases, consider potential side effects.

 For example: